 The Remedy: A spot treatment.
 Nip temptation (and that pimple) in the bud by covering whiteheads and blackheads with a targeted acne solution.
 Our Game Over Acne Drying Treatment uses a blend of clays to dry out pus and impurities, unclogging pores and reducing the pimple’s appearance overnight.

 PRODUCTS WITH AN UNBALANCED PH

 Our skin functions best when its pH hovers around 5.
 Applying products—particularly cleansers—that are too basic or acidic can throw off skin’s pH balance, damaging the moisture barrier and allowing impurities to seep in.

 The Result: Dryness, flaky skin, increased sensitivity, redness, premature aging skin, acne

 The Remedy: A soap-free, pH-balanced cleanser (soap is very basic, with a pH of 8).
-All skin types can reach for our Wash It Out Gel Cleanser, which is infused with barrier-repairing ceramides.
+All skin types can reach for our Antioxidant Cleanser which is infused with barrier-repairing ingredients.
 If you have dry skin, the Gentle Cycle Milky Cleanser can wash away impurities while rebalancing skin’s pH and restoring moisture.